Chocks: Indians - Foreign Alliance In Indian Independence

 *Muthuramalingam's friendship with Netaji might be genuine, but their relationship is often misrepresented in Tamil Nadu for caste-based political benefits.

-*Netaji tried his best to ensure Indian independence from Britain with the support of a foreign alliance that never materialised.
+*Netaji tried his best to ensure Indian independence from Britain with the support of a foreign alliance that never materialized.

 *Unfortunately, Netaji's use of violence was not supported by many leaders, including Mahatma Gandhi, who was world-famous for non-violence.